 From the Sassi to the rich natural surroundings and history, all in Matera speaks the language of emotions and culture who welcome and enchant the visitor.

 Matera is rich in ancient culinary traditions linked to the history and local culture.
 In a visit to Matera you cannot miss the tasting of local products.
-Besides the famous Matera bread and wine, the city offers simple food good to enjoy in every season.
+Besides the famous Matera bread and wine, the city offers simple food, good to enjoy in every season.
 The advice is to not lose the goodness of ingredients like extra virgin olive oil, mozzarella, cheese, sheep’s milk cheese.
 Even legumes are the pride of the cousine in Matera.

 The dish is perhaps the best known is the Pignata, featuring meat sheep cooked in a clay pot with herbs and vegetables.
 Equally famous is the Cutturiddu, mutton cooked in a pan with tomatoes, peppers, potatoes, onion, garlic, olive oil and a pinch of salt.
 The red fedda is rather a slice of grilled bread with olive oil and salt.
 All these dishes match very well with the red wine DOC Matera, with its fruity aroma and harmonious, round taste.
+Lastly, go and visit Maratea, a precious locaion embedded in the lovely Gulf of Policastro, is also the location of the behemoth Christ the Redeemer Statue (Cristo Redentore) that rises from Mount San Biagio.